 Image courtesy of JD Lasica; Flickr.

-secondary markets suggests Facebook is the third most valuable web company in the United States.
-As private investors sold their stakes, valuations of the company soared as high as
+Trading on secondary markets suggests Facebook is the third most valuable web company in the United States.
+As private investors sold their stakes, valuations of the company soared as high as $56 billion.

 Image courtesy Dan Farber; Flickr.